 - Class I Vaults are tool and torch resistant for 30 minutes

-- Class 2 Vaults are tool and torch resistant for 1 hour
+- And Class 2 Vaults are tool and torch resistant for 1 hour

 - Class 3 vaults are tool and torch resistant for 2 hours

 - Vaults built by general contractors using standard concrete and rebar will have some burglary protection.
-But in general these types of vaults use fire safe doors and those doors are going to be the weak entry point.
+But these types of vaults use fire safe doors, and those doors will be the weak entry point.
 The vault door rating usually specifies the rating for the entire vault.